hackolade/docs/Studio/Query-drivendatamodelingbasedona.md

 ### Referential integrity

-Detractors keep saying that NoSQL databases are not [ACID-compliant](<https://en.wikipedia.org/wiki/ACID> "target=\"\_blank\"") and would therefore not be usable in a transactional use case.&nbsp; Such criticism does not take into account several arguments, mainly that atomicity, integrity and consistency can be naturally achieved through embedding.&nbsp; Another factor, particularly in our modern connected world, is the fact that ACID is only possible when the system owns the full transaction end-to-end.&nbsp; Nowadays, resilience must be built into API processing more than database enforcement.
+Detractors keep saying that NoSQL databases are not [ACID-compliant](<https://en.wikipedia.org/wiki/ACID> "target=\"\_blank\"") and would therefore not be usable in a transactional use case.&nbsp; Such criticism, often driven by bias or lack of knowledge, does not take into account several arguments, mainly that atomicity, integrity and consistency can be naturally achieved through embedding.&nbsp; Another factor, particularly in our modern connected world, is the fact that ACID is only possible when the system owns the full transaction end-to-end.&nbsp; Nowadays, resilience must be built into API processing more than database enforcement.

 &nbsp;